AlexCCo/Simpler-Compiler-PL/SimplerScanner/README.md

 instruction must be an assignment.
   - Each assignment is in the form of ```*variable name* = *expresion*;```
   - Each expression can employ operands wiht:
-    - Integer numbers with or without the sign following the [requirement]()
+    - Integer numbers with or without the sign
-    - Real numbers with or without the sign following the [requirement]()
+    - Real numbers with or without the sign
     - Other variables
     - True or false
   - The Integer numbers starts (optionally) with a sign before a sequence of one or more digits (the use of zeroes